shiyascholayil/lingobreeze/README.md

-# My Vocabulary – LingoBreeze
+#lingobreeze

-A complete implementation of the **My Vocabulary** feature for the **LingoBreeze** language-learning app.
+A complete implementation of the **My Vocabulary** feature for the **lingobreeze** language-learning app.
 This project demonstrates a production-ready vocabulary management system built with Clean Architecture principles, Firebase integration, and a scalable Node.js backend.

 ---

 ## Features

 * Add new vocabulary words and phrases
-* Edit and update saved vocabulary entries
-* Delete vocabulary items
-* Search and filter vocabulary efficiently
-* Organize personal vocabulary collections
-* Track vocabulary learning progress
-* Secure user authentication with Firebase Authentication
 * Real-time cloud synchronization using Firebase Firestore
 * RESTful API integration with Node.js backend
 * Clean and responsive Flutter UI